 The reason this works for us, is because I am more concise in email (no rambling allowed), and he can choose to respond with a simple reply and I know that he got all the info.
 I also like that we’ll be able to go back and look at these updates regularly for more insight into how we can do better.

-Being partners isn’t always easy, but as long as you have the similar goals and communicate them to one another you’ll be in great shape.
+Being financial partners isn’t always easy, but as long as you have similar goals and communicate them to one another you’ll be in great shape.
 The key with relationships is open communication, and a willingness to be put your partner’s needs in balance with your own needs.

 How do you and your spouse/partner communicate about money?